sunfounder/kepler-kit/docs/source/video_course/lesson44.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 44 : Measure Simultaneous 0 G on All Three Axis of MPU6050
+Lesson 44: Measure Simultaneous 0 G on All Three Axis of MPU6050
 =============================================================================
 This tutorial covers using the MPU6050 sensor with the Raspberry Pi Pico W to measure pitch, roll, and vertical displacement: